Home | Our Mission | ElectrAtest Lounge

 Where final circuits comprise a number of different wiring systems from the original of the installation, an approximation of the loop impedance under fault conditions shall be carried out in accordance with I.E.E.
 Guidance No. 3, 'INSPECTION AND TESTING'.

-If the measured value of loop impedance does not exceed 83% of the relevant values in Tables 41B1 and 41B2, this would be considered satisfactory and disconnection times will be achieved.
+If the measured value of loop impedance does not exceed 80% of the relevant values in Tables 41.2, 41.3, 41.4 and 41.5, this would be considered satisfactory and disconnection times will be achieved.

-A satisfactory result is indicated on the appropriate test sheet by 'P' and an unsatisfactory result by 'F'.
+A satisfactory result is indicated on the appropriate test sheet by 'PASS' and an unsatisfactory result by 'FAIL'.

 Should the approximation exceed the tabulated value, a full and more accurate calculation shall be carried out for that circuit.